 This basically makes it sound like you don’t believe the person is sick, which migraineurs hear a lot from friends, family, and coworkers.
-So regardless of how you meant it, stay away from comments that make it sound like an illness isn’t real unless it makes you look sick all the time.
+So regardless of how you meant it, stay away from comments that make it sound like an illness isn’t real.

 First of all, someone who is extremely sick doesn’t want to hear this.
-Second, migraines have been linked to an increased risk of suicide.
+Second, migraines tend to share some link to an increased risk of suicide.
 So the condition may not be fatal in itself, but it may move a person not to want to live anymore.
 With that in mind, without minimizing how debilitating migraines can be, try to help the person focus on the positive things he or she can still accomplish.

 For someone who is physically active, healthy, and living a busy lifestyle, the idea of spending a day in bed is like a wonderful dream.
 For someone who suffers from migraines, he or she would probably prefer to be anywhere but in bed.
 Remember that a migraine sufferer is probably feeling loss at not making it to work every day or missing social gatherings, even if the person is an introvert.